stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 Machine Learning is to learn patterns from data.
 Living in a world that is full of data points, insurance companies could leverage on this to devise better algorithms for various decision making.
 To illustrate this, I have first sourced the dataset from [Google trend](https://trends.google.com/trends).

-Knowing that there are more channels to provide higher frequency dataset, given the time constrain, one who in the further look for more alternative dataset
+Knowing that there are more channels to provide higher frequency dataset, given the time constraint, one who in the further look for the more alternative dataset

 ![googleTrend.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/googleTrend.png)

-Google Trend provide high frequency dataset up to hourly basis and the data coverage is since 2004
+Google Trend provide high-frequency dataset up to hourly basis and the data coverage is since 2004

 ## First step to identify the web query - feature extraction

 We start with something simple.
-By taking a static screenshot at year of 2014 and with a dedicated focus on Neoplasms (one of the major causes of death), we try to relate the queries with the IHME dataset
+By taking a static screenshot at the year of 2014 and with a dedicated focus on Neoplasms (one of the major causes of death), we try to relate the queries with the IHME dataset

 ![geoMap.png](https://raw.githubusercontent.com/stchau4work/Near_real_time_mortality_prediction/master/docs/Methodology/geoMap.png)